ImgBotApp/InternetNL/detail/mail/dnssec/mx-valid/verdict/bad_en.md

-This domain is "bogus", a very serious error in its configuration.
-Please contact your DNS operator as soon as possible.
+One or more of your mail server domains are 'bogus', because their DNSSEC signatures are not valid.
+Either someone manipulated the responses from their name servers, or your mail server domains have serious DNSSEC configuration errors.
+The latter makes your receiving mail server unreachable for any sending mail server that validates DNSSEC signatures.
+You should contact the name server operator (often your mail provider) as soon as possible.